adafruit/Adafruit_Marquee/README.md

 # Adafruit Marquee Library [![Build CI](https://github.com/adafruit/Adafruit_Marquee/actions/workflows/build.yml/badge.svg)](https://github.com/adafruit/Adafruit_Marquee/actions) [![Documentation](https://github.com/adafruit/ci-arduino/blob/master/assets/doxygen_badge.svg)](http://adafruit.github.io/Adafruit_Marquee/html/index.html) [![MemBrowse](https://membrowse.com/badge.svg)](https://membrowse.com/public/adafruit/Adafruit_Marquee)

-NOTE: This library is **not** ready for public consumption yet.
-Stay tuned!

 Arduino client library for Marquee.
 Adafruit Marquee allows you to visually create interfaces for e-paper displays without writing any code or storing images, fonts, or layouts on the device.

 **How Marquee Works**: The interface is created in the Marquee web app, and stored on [Adafruit IO](https://io.adafruit.com) feeds you create.
 The device fetches the interface from the cloud, and renders it on the e-paper display.
 Marquee also handles sleeping the device to save power, and waking it up to fetch new content when needed.